kmehltretter82/frama-c-linux/KERNEL.md

 type of polymorphic `__builtin_constant_p` expressions instead of casting them through its placeholder `int` prototype.
 This removes another 680 warnings from the library corpus and 320 from DWC3, leaving totals of 2,661 and 1,436.
+Revision `3f28ad0641` classifies GCC `hot` and `cold` as function-type attributes while continuing to preserve them on labels.
+This removes 2,062 misplaced-attribute warnings from the library corpus and 1,024 from DWC3, leaving 599 and 412 warnings respectively.
+The remaining attribute warnings are explicitly identified unknown attributes rather than silently discarded declaration attributes.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated; the